fr en es pt

 Galeras: Geology and Eruptive Phenomena

-The Galeras volcano is a stratovolcano in the Andes in the Colombian department of Nariño, 9 km from the capital, San Juan de Pasto.
-The indigenous people called it "Urcunina," meaning Mountain of Fire.
-Later, the Spanish conquerors named it "Galeras" for its resemblance to galleys or sailing ships.
+The Galeras volcano is a stratovolcano in the Andes in the Colombian department of Nariño, 9 km from the capital San Juan de Pasto.
+The Indians had given it the name "Urcunina", which means Mountain of Fire.
+Then the Spanish conquerors called it "Galeras" because of its resemblance to galleys or sailing ships.

-The Galeras volcano is known as a volcanic complex.
-It has a conical shape, and the western part of the edifice is destroyed.
-Its summit rises to 4,276 meters in altitude.
-It erupts frequently since its historical eruption on December 7, 1580.
+The Galeras volcano is best known as a volcanic complex.
+It has a conical shape, and the western part of the structure is destroyed.
+Its summit rises to 4,276 meters above sea level.
+It has frequently erupted since its historical eruption on December 7, 1580.

-Galeras has been an active volcano for at least a million years, primarily spewing andesite.
+The Galeras has been an active volcano for at least a million years, mainly spewing andesite.
 The ancient major eruptions built the caldera, part of whose wall is currently collapsed.
 Inside the caldera, there is a small horseshoe-shaped cone.

-N.B.: Andesite is a gray volcanic igneous rock characteristic of the volcanism in subduction zones.
+N.B.: Andesite is a gray volcanic igneous rock, characteristic of volcanism in subduction zones.

 Articles on the same theme